Wisconsin cranberry marsh landscape with autumn colors

 Advancing Wisconsin's Cranberry Industry

-The Wisconsin Cranberry Board is a grower-led organization dedicated to strengthening the state's cranberry industry through strategic investments and collaborative partnerships.
+The Wisconsin Cranberry Board (WCB) is a grower-led organization dedicated to strengthening the state's cranberry industry through strategic investments and collaborative partnerships.

 Our Mission

-The Wisconsin Cranberry Board's mission is to support and advance Wisconsin's cranberry industry through strategic investments in research, promotion, and education that benefit growers and strengthen the industry's long-term success.
+WCB's mission is to support and advance Wisconsin's cranberry industry through strategic investments in research, promotion, and education that benefit growers and strengthen the industry's long-term success.

 Our Purpose

-The Wisconsin Cranberry Board exists to responsibly invest grower assessment funds in programs and initiatives that support a competitive, sustainable, and resilient cranberry industry in Wisconsin.
+WCB exists to responsibly invest grower assessment funds in programs and initiatives that support a competitive, sustainable, and resilient cranberry industry in Wisconsin.

 • Funds research that improves production practices, sustainability, and industry knowledge